 We believe that code can be a powerful form of advocacy.
 By publishing our scoring methodology and open-sourcing our dataset, we empower local beachgoers, environmental journalists, and coastal commissions with concrete data.
 In the fight to preserve the public shoreline, transparency is our greatest tool.

-The Open Sands Index™ is an open-source progressive web app currently in development.
+Status: Open Sands Index™ is currently in development.